nelsonaloysio/networkx-temporal/README.md

 Depending on the objectives, temporal community detection may bring significant advantages on what comes to descriptive tasks and post-hoc network analysis.

-Let's first use the [Stochastic Block Model](https://networkx.org/documentation/stable/reference/generated/networkx.generators.community.stochastic_block_model.html) to construct a temporal graph of 4 snapshots, in which each of the five clusters of four nodes each continuously mix together:
+Let's first use the [Stochastic Block Model](https://networkx.org/documentation/stable/reference/generated/networkx.generators.community.stochastic_block_model.html) to construct a temporal graph of 4 snapshots, in which each of the **five clusters** of five nodes each continuously mix together:

 ```python
 snapshots = 4   # Temporal snapshots to creaete.